 Not only has Zimbabwe not been the world’s leading exporter, below is a chart that shows what happens to the balance of trade in juxtaposition with inflation.

 Contrary to prevailing economic orthodoxy, inflation is not export-friendly.
 Inflation nurtures dependence upon cheaper foreign markets to supply us with production (i.e. begets capital outflow).
 Capital outflow can be reversed by compelling the Fed to tighten.
 If the Fed tightens, interest rates rise, prices collapse to reflect wages, the market clears (only then does the economic recovery begin), and dollars that have accumulated in foreign reserves will coming flowing back into the domestic loan market, thus lowering the natural rate of interest.
-Anything that contributes towards sticky prices and/or wages will prevent the market from clearing.
+Anything that nurtures sticky prices and/or wages will prevent the market from clearing.

 “The dollar rose against most major currencies on Thursday as a latest report showed U.S. trade deficit plunged in February,” pursuant to one news source.